gazjosef/charous-cleaning/README.md

   <p align="center">
 A professional and user-friendly website for a pool cleaning, repairing, and servicing business.
 This website uses technologies such as Vue, Nuxt, and Tailwind.

-  <p align="center">Vue is a progressive JavaScript framework that provides a highly reactive and customizable user interface.
-Nuxt is a higher-level framework that adds server-side rendering, static site generation, and improved performance to Vue applications.
-Tailwind is a utility-first CSS framework that makes it easy to create fast-loading, highly-readable, and responsive web pages.</p>
+  <p align="center">Vue provides a highly reactive and customizable user interface.
+Nuxt adds server-side rendering, static site generation, and improved performance to Vue applications.
+Tailwind makes it easy to create fast-loading, highly-readable, and responsive web pages.</p>
     <br />
   </p>
 </div>